Subscription Cancellation Flow: Save 15-25% of Subscribers (With Examples)

 What about win-back after cancellation?

 A cancellation flow handles the moment of cancellation.
 Win-back happens after — and it's a separate (important) strategy.
 Once someone cancels, trigger a win-back email sequence at 7, 30, and 90 days.
 Use the cancellation reason to personalize: if they left because of a missing feature and you've since built it, that's a powerful win-back trigger.
-For a complete breakdown of the email mechanics, see our guide on dunning emails and recovery.
+For the full sequence playbook, segmentation framework, and reactivation rate benchmarks, see our complete guide on win-back campaigns.

 What to Do Next